 So many times, I’ve been asking myself whether guppies can breed with platies.
-Sometimes I saw little fry in a tank that contains both species.
-For that reason, I used to believe the crossbreeding is possible.
-However, over the years, I’ve learned why I was mistaking.
+Sometimes I saw little fry in a tank that contained both species.
+For that reason, I used to believe that crossbreeding is possible.
+However, over the years, I’ve learned why I was mistaken.
 Now, I am willing to share all the lessons I’ve learned.

 Guppies cannot crossbreed with Platies because they come from different families; Poeciliidae and Xiphophorus, respectively.
 However, fish can breed with different species within their genus.
 For that reason, Guppies can crossbreed with Mollies and Endlers, while Platies can breed with Swordtails.

 As we move forward, I will explain why so many aquarists believe that guppies and platies can crossbreed.
 Also, I’ll elaborate on the mysterious case in which a female platy or guppy fish becomes pregnant in the presence of a male from a different genus.

 Do Guppies Breed With Platies?

 Crossbreeding is reasonably common among aquarists, especially those who want to produce more attractive ordinary fish versions.
 Certainly, guppies and platies are quite popular among crossbreeding circles.

 Some people have argued that the question of Guppy/Platy crossbreeding is still open.
 That is to say; they believe that it is still unclear as to whether or not you can breed the two species.
 But such doubts are only held by laypeople.
 Scientists and experienced aquarists hold a firm stance on the issue.